jordyorel/orus-lang/docs/IMPLEMENTATION_GUIDE.md

 The compiler now implements this control flow logic in `compiler.c`.
 `emitJump` and `patchJump` manage forward branch offsets while `enterScope`/`exitScope` ensure each block uses isolated locals.
+Inner variable declarations automatically shadow outer variables.
+When a new name is introduced inside a scope, the compiler allocates a fresh register and records the current `scope_depth`.
+Lookups search locals in reverse order so the innermost definition is found first, preserving lexical scoping semantics.

 ### 2.2 Loop Implementation